The private beach, linked by tunnels

 Thanks to its location, it is perfect to taste seafood specialities, accompanied by the sound of the waves.

 The poetry of the gardens

 Romantic scene of legendary love stories.The three-hectare botanical garden contains rare plant species and lost loves: among the many romantic spots, the Bridge of Love that wows a plaque with verses of Princess Desirée of Sweden and the Temple of Venus, which stands in the place where once grew the aphrodisiac plant grown at that time when the land belonged to the Jesuit friars.

-Enjoy some relax at the Lounge Bar.
-Sip a nice drink while admiring the ceramic pebbles on the walls designed by Gio Ponti, to which the designer entrusted “levity... gracefulness and light and sky reflections in the sky e riflessi di luce e di cielo”, and the extraordinary embossed ceramics by the sculptor Fausto Melotti.
+Enjoy some relax at the Blu Bar.
+Sip a nice drink while admiring the ceramic pebbles on the walls designed by Gio Ponti, to which the designer entrusted “levity... gracefulness and light and sky reflections”, and the extraordinary embossed ceramics by the sculptor Fausto Melotti.

 Dedicated to physical

 A fully equipped room available to all hotel guests

 24 hours a day.